verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 As you can see, aside from the occasional outlier, it's been pretty reliable.

-### Pricing Outcomes
+## Pricing Outcomes

-Since the impetus to all this was the price at AWS, it seems fair to evaluate the price of running the host on GCP.
+Since the impetus to all this was the price for AWS, it seems fair to evaluate the price of running on GCP.
 Just so we're all up to date, here's what the bill is for:

 - A Cloud SQL Postgres 13 instance running 24/7
 - A Cloud Run API server running when traffic is received